Biggest CCPA Fines and Penalties Explained

 The enactment gives individual residents the right to control specific types of their personal data:

-- How they are going to make use of the data
+1. How are they going to make use of the data

 Companies have the responsibility to inform their customers about their potential entitlements.
 They need to explain the data collected and the purpose of such collection sufficiently.